 |2023-2024||Recommended sequence of courses|

 *If you're unsure of which calendar you should follow, use the calendar year that you entered into the CFM program with as your default.
 From there, double check that you are satisfying all of the calendar requirements.

 If you have taken classes that are not part of your original calendar, you may need to follow a different calendar to satisfy your degree requirements.
 You can choose to follow whichever calendar you want for your studies but you can only follow the degree requirements of ONE undergraduate calendar.

 Pre-requisite sequence of courses (terms courses are offered)

 You'll be required to complete introductory classes to progress in your academics.
 These courses are called pre-requisites.
 Some of these courses are offered in limited terms.
 Make sure to plan your courses carefully to ensure that you are following all of your degree requirements.

 There are a number of required computer science, math and accounting and financial management courses to take in your studies, but which electives should you choose?

 Our common electives list of courses taken by CFM students shows which classes our students typically choose.

 Computer science courses not requiring CS251 or CS350

-As a CFM student, you are not required to take CS 251 or CS 350 to fulfill your studies.
-However, a number of upper year computer science courses require these classes as pre-requisites.
-To find out which computer science electives, without taking these classes, you can refer to our list of upper year computer science courses not requiring CS251 or CS350.
-Spaces fill up quickly in computer science courses so make sure to plan ahead and consider lots of options.
+You are not required to take CS 251 or CS 350 but a number of upper year computer science courses require these pre-requisites.
+Our list of upper year computer science courses not requiring CS251 or CS350 shows which computer science classes do not require these prequisites.